joeatbayes/angular-price-pred-stocks/README.txt

 Stock Price Prediction using angular velocity changes in rust By Joseph Ellsworth 2022-08-22

-In my work with stocks attempting to predict future price movements I have seen that pivotal buying or selling opportunities occur after two actions.
+In my work attempting to predict future stock price movements I have observed that pivotal buying or selling opportunities occur after two actions.
 For example stock prices drop for 3 weeks then stabilize for 1 week.
-At these pivotal end points prices tend to either resume their longer trend or continue a reversal.
+At these pivotal points prices it can be a good time to buy but we need more data to determine if the current movements indicate a higher probability of a upward or downward movement in the future.

 The theory is that certain patterns of these paired movements will result in predictable future price movements.
 For example if stock prices drop for 3 months and then stabilize or rise slightly for 1 month then prices in the next 10 days will tend to move upward but if prices drop for 3 months and stabilize for 1 week they are more likely to resume a downward movement.

-This application seeks to validate this theory by finding a set of optimal time frames to analyze and then using geometric similarity to predict future price movements.
-It uses linear regression,
+If we can find similar paired movements from the past they may help us predict future prices with a precision higher than the statistical base rate and ideally with a precision high enough to act as or confirm a buy or sell signal.

-K Nearest Neighbor and Bayesian math to determine similarity and project the future price movement of current data based on the past movement of prices with similar geometric properties.
+This application seeks to validate this theory by finding a set of optimal time frames using geometric similarity to predict future price movements.
+It uses linear regression, K Nearest Neighbor and Bayesian math to determine similarity and project the future price movement data based on the past movement of prices with similar geometric properties.
 If the theory proves valid then we should be able to predict directional movement with greater accuracy than the underlying statistical base rate.

 ------------------------